Addressing Climate Change

 Business Continuity Management

-The Konica Minolta Group has established a business continuity plan (BCP), as a concrete emergency action plan, which covers the Group and its global supply chain.
-The aim is to ensure that even if a site is damaged by a large-scale natural disaster, important operations will not be interrupted (and even if they are interrupted, they can be resumed in the shortest possible time).
+The Konica Minolta Group has established a business continuity plan (BCP) that covers the entire Group and its global supply chain, serving as a concrete emergency action plan.
+The aim is to ensure that even if a site is damaged by a large-scale natural disaster, important operations will continue without interruption; if disrupted, they can be resumed in the shortest possible time.
 We have also created an initial response system to collect information on the situation immediately after a disaster.
 This covers our mainstay digital workplace business, as well as our healthcare business, which makes equipment that will be in high demand in the event of a disaster.
 The initial response system is also used to determine whether the BCP needs to be activated.

 Downstream (Customers)